 Obi-Wan’s final fight with Darth Maul has been cut to present a scene similar to Luke vs Vader in RotJ (where Luke just starts wailing on him).
 Obi-Wan is filled with rage and unleashes it on Maul.
 After he kills Maul, he just sort of stands there staring at the pit for a while (which is intercut with the Gungan victory).
 One of my favorite transitions in this version is cutting from the Gungans cheering to the hum of Obi-Wan’s lightsaber as he stares down into the pit, collecting himself as he realizes that he has killed someone for the first time.
 Then he runs over to Qui-Gon, simply saying “master…” before cutting to the “kiss your trade franchise goodbye” scene.

 I’ve also done away with the final celebration scene.
-The film now ends on Palpatine’s face at the funeral, as a “Hell choir” sings into the cut to the credits.
-I didn’t like how everything seemed to be tied up nicely at the end of the original.
+The film now ends on Qui-Gon’s funeral, with Dooku overseeing it from afar.
+When Yoda and Windu discuss the “master and apprentice” bit, the camera lingers on Dooku as he walks away.
 It felt much more appropriate to end the film this way, as sort of a contrast to the end of RotJ.
 The way I see it, when the Jedi are back, the ending is happy.
 When the Sith are back, the ending is not.

 There are several other cuts, but these, I think, are the most important.

-- MUSIC - I’ve mostly kept Williams’ original score in place, though there are a few places where I’ve taken pieces from some of the Star Wars video games to use in place of ones that don’t quite fit the recut scene (for length or emotional reasons).
+MUSIC – This one may rustle some jimmies, but a lot of the music here has been changed.
+It’s all John Williams’ music, however, and it makes sense if you’ll hear me out.
+In recoloring everything to give it a more retro feel and less of a 90s feel, one thing stood out even more so.
+John Williams’ score is great, but it’s also a different John Williams than he was in the 80s.
+So I figured the best way to try and recapture the lightning of the OT is to recapture the Williams of the OT.
+Now, I obviously don’t want to repeat the same music cues we know from the OT, so I outsourced to several films scored by John Williams in the 70s for my musical cues (mostly films that flew way under the radar even then), and I’ve got to say, I’m liking what I’m hearing.
 I’ve also given new pieces of music to the Senate scene (which was too quiet for my taste originally) and Watto’s introduction (to which I’ve added a piece from a Budapest Klezmer band, to give the scene a bit of similar characterization that the “cantina band” scene had in the original.
 Now, the droid Jar-Jar’s is messing with is actually producing the music, which I thought was really cool and gives the droid a purpose beyond Jar-Jar foolery).
 The podracing scene has been 110% re-scored for tension and character reveal (the Imperial March stuff I talked about above).
-Also, as I mentioned earlier, the film ends on a much more sinister note, with the rising voices of a “Hell choir” as we rest on Palpy’s face.
+Also, as I mentioned earlier, the film ends on a much more sinister note, even musically.